WE RESPECT YOUR PRIVACY? AUTUMN 2019

 Is it really possible nowadays to stay quiet and “nonresistant to evil”, do not make a choice, do not participate in some way?
 Is the position of the spectator a way of independence or is it masks neglection?
 And would it be ethical to encourage someone to be committed, or it will be disrespectful to their privacy?

-2nd WASBiennale will be held in Autumn 2019.
-Exhibitions and art events united by the topic "WE RESPECT YOUR PRIVACY?" will happen all over the world.
-Download the Zin Catalogue of the 1st WASBiennale: Be My Guest (PDF 2 mb)
+2nd WASBiennale is happening in Autumn 2019.
+Exhibitions and art events united by the topic "WE RESPECT YOUR PRIVACY?" take place all over the world.

 For any questions, collaboration or proposals, please send a message: email@example.com